Skip to content

 Types of Plaster Used in Drawing

-3. Cement plaster: Creates hard, textured surfaces
+3. Cement plaster: Provides a hard, textured surface

 4. Acrylic plaster: Flexible and water-resistant